NunoSempere/nunosempere.com/blog/2022/10/27/are-flimsy-evaluations-worth-it/index.md

 Are flimsy evaluations worth it?
 ================================

-*Status: Draft.
-I'll cross-post this to the [EA Forum](https://forum.effectivealtruism.org/) in a few days.
-In the meantime, I've enabled comments below.*

 I recently received a bit of grief over a [brief evaluations of the impact of the top-10 billionnaires](https://nunosempere.com/blog/2022/10/21/brief-evaluations-of-top-10-billionnaires/).
 It seems possible that this topic is worth discussing.
 In what follows I outline a few non-exhaustive considerations, as well as a few questions of interest.

 <figure><img src="https://imgs.xkcd.com/comics/duty_calls.png" class="img-frontpage-center"><br><figcaption>"Duty Calls"